Be-Secure/BeSSAAIAgent/README.md

       code_to_verify: "{{ steps.output.suggested_patch }}"
 ```
 * Illustrative Code (LangChain with RAG \- Conceptual):
-  This involves an agent using RAG to find secure coding patterns and then an LLM to generate a patch.1
+  This involves an agent using RAG to find secure coding patterns and then an LLM to generate a patch.

 ```python
 # Conceptual: Agent uses RAG to find best practices for fixing CWE-89